andreavitaletti/andreavitaletti.github.io/_pages/about_site.md

 I have been involved in a number of EU [projects]({{site.baseurl}}/techtransf/#projects) as researcher, principal investigator and coordinator.

-I have some successful experience in [transfer of technology]({{site.baseurl}}/techtransf/): I founded WLAB that has been sold in 2016 and WSENSE where I am the CTO.
+I am a maker and I have some successful experience in [transfer of technology]({{site.baseurl}}/techtransf/): I founded the spin-offs WLAB that has been sold in 2016 and [WSENSE](www.wsense.it) where I am the CTO.

 I [teach]({{site.baseurl}}/eduwork/#teaching) networking, data-management and IoT topics at engineering and product design MsC and BsC in Sapienza.